denimandsteel/vdw/events/_posts/2017-05-13-woke_studio.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "WOKE Studio"
 description: "We transform the raw materials of software and hardware into refined user experiences.
-Come check out the studio and ask our designers about our projects, thoughts on the future of design, or anything your heart desires"
+Come check out the studio and ask our designers about our projects, thoughts on the future of design, or anything your heart desires."
 startTime: 2-4
 endTime:
 type: Design Studios